 - There were 219,630 cases involving falls, slips or trips in 2012.

 Workers, including construction workers, who have suffered and on-the-job injury face an array of issues they have to deal with, not least of which are the medical bills they have to face, their ability to earn a living, and the stress they and their families have to endure.
-Willoughby Brod, LLP handles cases involving workplace injuries on a contingency fee basis, which means no legal fees are owed if we do not obtain compensation on your behalf.
+The Brod Law Firm handles cases involving workplace injuries on a contingency fee basis, which means no legal fees are owed if we do not obtain compensation on your behalf.
 If you or someone close to you has been injured or killed in a construction accident, please call us for a free case evaluation as soon as possible.

 Contact us online or call us today at (800) 427-7020 for a FREE case evaluation.